The 20 Best Transthyretin Amyloidosis Doctors Near Me in New Haven, CT

 English

-Rohan Khera is a Cardiologist in New Haven, Connecticut.
+Rohan Khera is a Cardiologist practicing medicine in New Haven, Connecticut.
 Dr. Khera is rated as an Experienced provider by MediFind in the treatment of Transthyretin Amyloidosis.
-His top areas of expertise are Heart Failure, Heart Attack, Cardiac Arrest, Percutaneous Coronary Intervention (PCI), and Heart Bypass Surgery.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Heart Failure, Heart Attack, Cardiac Arrest, Percutaneous Coronary Intervention (PCI), and Heart Bypass Surgery.

 Experienced in Transthyretin Amyloidosis